 The Australian Disability and Indigenous Peoples’ Education Fund is open for applications.

-We completed our thirteenth round of funding on 30 September 2015 and we received 59 applications but as we are only a small fund we were only able to assist 13 applicants.
+We completed our 17 round of funding on 30 September 2017 and we received 45 applications but as we are only a small fund we were only able to assist 14 applicants.

 The closing dates for the Education Fund are every six months at the end of March and September each year.

-Following thirty-five years involvement in disability advocacy, Frank Hall-Bentick has asked his sisters Lesley and Annette and a group of friends Rae, Lyndall, Cath, Ros and Jody to help him setup and run an education fund for people with disability.
+In 2008 following thirty years involvement in disability advocacy, Frank Hall-Bentick asked his sisters Lesley and Annette and a group of friends Rae, Lyndall, Cath, Ros and Jody to help him setup and run an education fund for people with disability.
 Titled the Australian Disability and Indigenous Peoples' Education Fund (ADIPEF), the fund will assist indigenous and non-indigenous people with disability to participate in both formal and informal education programs through small grants.